tjmcginnis/logfind/README.md

 * Default search uses AND logic, use -o flag to use OR logic instead

 # Installing
-Download xyz.tar.gz

-Run:
+For now, follow these steps:
+1. Download the source code
+2. Run `$ python setup.py sdist`

-`$ pip install xyz.tar.gz`
+3. Run `$ pip install dist/logfind-0.1.tar.gz`

+And you're good to go!

 # Usage
 Search for a single word using default (AND) logic: